lyly1987/lyly1987/README.md

 - 👋 Hi, I’m @lyly1987
-- 👀 I’m interested in ...lear and teach
+- 👀 I’m interested in ...lear
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...new project
 - 📫 How to reach me ...alianaely007@gmail.com